-The goal of the Family Advocacy Program is to improve the lives of children and families in Connecticut by delivering:
+The goal of the Family Advocacy Program is to improve the lives of children and families in Connecticut by delivering or providing access to:

 Whenever possible we partner with organizations in the community on these initiatives so we can access more settings and so that the services for the families we serve together are more cohesive.

 Early Head Start

 What is Early Head Start?

 Early Head Start brings health, education, social services, and community resources to parents/guardians, who are often a child’s first teacher.
 The main purpose of the program is to identify child development goals and support parents/guardians in meeting these goals through everyday interactions with their children.

 This program is available to children from the prenatal stage up to age two-and-a-half.

 The Nurturing Families Network provides postpartum screening, assessment, parenting education, parent-child activities, emotional support services for families, and more for first time parents.

 Services are provided through the Nurturing Parenting Groups and Nurturing Families Network Home Visiting.